For many, tango is synonymous with Argentina.

 ⇒ Book the Tango Night in Buenos Aires Tour

 A comprehensive tour covering many of Buenos Aires’ well-known tango hot spots.
 This tour starts at the Obelisco, then goes by one of the city’s oldest milongas.

 After some dancing, the tour continues along the famous Avenida de Mayo, by the National Academy of Tango (home of the World Tango Museum).
 The tour then heads to the ‘Temple of Tango’ in San Telmo, and the Viejo Almancen (show listed above) tango house.
 The tour ends in Plaza Dorrego where visitors can grab a drink and watch some tango.

 Private One-Hour Tango Class in Palermo

-To inquire if Wander Argentina can beat the price listed, please get in touch via the contact form below:
+To inquire more about the tango shows and milonga tours, as well as other events, please get in touch via the contact form below.